-in India and is also the biggest city of the state.
+Also dubbed as the City of Pearls and Cyberabad, Hyderabad is a major tourist destination in India.
+Presently, it is the twin capital of the states of Telangana and Andhra Pradesh in India.
+But as proposed by the Chief Minister of Andhra Pradesh, N. Chandrababu Naidu, Andhra will soon have a new capital in the Vijaywada region.
 Set up in 1591, the city is one of the major metropolitan cities of the country.
-The city is famous for its IT industry, biopharmaceutical sector, and the Telugu film industry.
+It is famous for its IT industry, biopharmaceutical sector, and the Telugu film industry.

 The history of Hyderabad goes back to the period when Quli Qutub Shah seized power from the Bahamani Kingdom in 1512 and established the city of Golconda and the Qutub Shahi dynasty.
 However, lack of water supplies and frequent epidemics like plague and cholera forced Mohammed, the fifth Quli Qutub Shahi to found a new city and thus Hyderabad was founded.
 Asaf Jah-I proclaimed himself the Nizam and established independent rule of the Deccan as the Mughal Empire started to crumble.
-In 1798, under the subsidiary alliance agreement signed between the Nizam and the British East India Company, the territory north of the present-day Hussain Sagar lake was established as a cantonment.
+In 1798, under the subsidiary alliance agreement signed between the Nizam and the British East India Company, the territory north of the present-day Hussain Sagar Lake was established as a cantonment.
 It came to be known as Secunderabad.
 Successive Nizams of the Asaf Jah dynasty ruled it until the state was merged into the Indian Union in 1948.

-Located at an altitude of 536 metres or 1,607 feet over sea surface, the mean summer temperature in Hyderabad fluctuates between a maximum of 40 degrees celsius and a minimum temperature of around 22 degrees celcius.
-Winter temperatures range between a maximum of around 22 degree celcius and a minimum of around 12 degrees celcius.
+Located at an altitude of 536 metres or 1,607 feet over sea surface, the mean summer temperature in Hyderabad fluctuates between a maximum of 40 degrees celsius and a minimum temperature of around 22 degrees celsius.
+Winter temperatures range between a maximum of around 22 degree celsius and a minimum of around 12 degrees celsius.
 You may need to wear light woolens during early mornings and late evenings.
 It forms a part of the Deccan Plateau.
 Banjara Hills is the tallest point in the city.
 The city of Hyderabad is famous for its distinct landscape and houses a number of lakes including Hussain Sagar, Himayat Sagar, Osman Sagar, Shamirpet Lake, and Saroornagar Lake.
-The principal river passing through the city is the Musi river which has its source at the Anantagiri Hills.
+The principal river passing through the city is the Musi River which has its source at the Anantagiri Hills.
 The city has a mostly warm and arid climate round the year.

 Area of Hyderabad